 21622 Sherman Way Canoga Park (Los Angeles), CA 91303 | map |

 The news: The building is still closed and under renovation.
-The city doesn't expect a reopening before the end of 2025.
+As of January 2026 a reopening date hadn't been announced.
+It's been closed since 2020.

 The original building: